IdahoLabResearch/HyPAT/README.md

 required sample property.
 The experimental apparatus parameters are the secondary side volume (m<sup>3</sup>) and permeation surface area (m<sup>2</sup>).

-Clicking the "Steady State Variables" button immediately beneath the top-right plot allows the user to edit the tolerance for determining steady state, the delay until steady state, and the number of points used to find the leak rate and steady state rate.
+Clicking the "Steady State Variables" button beneath the top-right plot allows the user to edit the tolerance for determining steady state, the delay until steady state, and the number of points used to find the leak rate and steady state rate.
 The tolerance is the value at which the second derivative of the secondary side pressure with respect to time (∂<sup>2</sup>P/∂t<sup>2</sup>) is approximated to be zero.
 The delay until steady state is the